xeoron/SystemProxy/README.md

 ===========
 <img src="https://raw.github.com/xeoron/SystemProxy/master/3_simple_questions.png"/>

-Three simple questions, with fault tolerance so you system does not get screwed up, to turn on a system-wide SOCKS-proxy, and one question to turn off.
+Three simple questions, with fault tolerance so your system does not get screwed up, to turn on a system-wide SOCKS-proxy, and one question to turn off.

 Requirements:
 =====